-You can currently buy, sell and trade ZIL on a number of exchanges including Binance, Upbit, Bithumb, Huobi, and KuCoin among others.
-As of mid-May 2018 ZIL has a market cap of $1.2 billion and over $100 million in daily trading volume.
+You can currently buy, sell and trade ZIL on a number of exchanges including Binance, Upbit, Bithumb, Huobi.pro, and KuCoin among others.
+As of mid-July 2018 ZIL has a market cap of $598m and over $23 million in daily trading volume.

-The coin has jumped by more than 300% in the past month, and was trading as high as $0.20 as of May 10, 2018, but has since retreated and is trading at $0.16 less than a week later.
-There is obviously great interest in the coin right now, which could be in anticipation of the launch of the main net.
+The coin has fallen in line with most of the cryptocurrency market and was trading as low 6c as of Jul 13, 2018, but has since recovered slightly to about 8c.
+Nevertheless, there is obviously great interest in the coin right now, which could be in anticipation of the launch of the main net.

 The Zilliqa team is comprised primarily of PhDs in computer science with an academic background.
 In fact, Zilliqa was born from an R&D project of the National University of Singapore and more than two years of work had a functioning blockchain before the Zilliqa ICO.